NethServer/docs/administrator-manual/en/firewall2.rst

 * ivpn: all traffic from IPSec VPNs
 * ovpn: all traffic from OpenVPN VPNs

-Both zones are available only if VPN appllication is installed.
+Both zones are available only if VPN application is installed.
 Rules using such zones, can't be modified from the :ref:`old Server Manager <firewall-rules-section>`.

 .. _policies-section: